Christmas Cactus Soil

 Making Your Own Christmas Cactus Soil

-A more cost-effective and reliable way to get soil for your Christmas cactus is to make your own.
+A more cost-effective and reliable way to get nutrient-rich dirt for your Christmas cactus is to mix your own.
 Homemade soil allows for you to tightly control the quality, contents, and traits of your plant’s soil.
 Think of this as building the perfect home for your plant.
 By adding the right amount of various components, you can fully and properly cater to your plant’s needs.

 Plant's Growth Needs